ohomer/koa-nunjucks-render/README.md

     app.use(nunjucks('views', {
       ext: '.html',
       noCache: process.env.NODE_ENV === 'development',
-      throwOnUndefined: true
+      throwOnUndefined: true,
+      filters: {
+        json: function(str) {
+          return JSON.stringify(str, null, 2);
+        }
+      }
     }));

 Note: the configuration object is passed directly to `nunjucks`.

+It adds the additional (onptioanl) configurations:

-The only additional configuration option is the (optional) `ext` which allows you to specify a common suffix to your templates.
+*  `ext` which allows you to specify a common suffix to your templates.
+*  `filters` an object of filter names and filters functions

 And using it is also very clean: